Find a book in the Library

 The shelfmark is the combination of letters and numbers you find next to each item on .

-Each part of the shelfmark helps you find the correct item.
-The first letters show the area of the building and the shelf location.
+Each line of the shelfmark narrows down your search to the correct item and the first set of letters indicates the area of the building and shelf location.

-Library collections are organised alphabetically by shelfmark, starting from the top floor.
-Large touchscreen kiosks on each floor can help you locate books by shelfmark.
-Catalogue entries also have a 'Map' link for the specific book location.
-You can also search by the first two letters of the shelfmark using the floor plans.
+The Library collections are arranged in alphabetical order by shelfmark, starting from the top floor.
+The large touchscreen kiosks on each floor can show you where books are located by shelfmark.
+Catalogue entries also have a 'Locate' function which shows where the book is on the floorplans.
+Alternatively search by the first two letters of the shelfmark using the floorplans.

-If you cannot find a book, please visit the Library Service Desk for assistance.
+If you cannot locate a book, please ask at the Library Service Desk on the ground floor.

 2. Check the range guides on the shelving stacks

-Once you find the correct area, check the range guides at the end of each row.
-Shelfmarks run in order along the shelves, and the numbers on the range guides are whole numbers.
+When you have found the correct area, check the range guides at the end of the rows.
+Shelfmarks run sequentially along the shelves.
+The numbers on the range guides should be read as whole numbers.

 3. Check for additional letters

-To narrow down further, read the next part of your shelfmark.
-After the first two lines, each line may have letters, an alphanumeric combination, a decimal number, or a year.
-In our example, PS 3505.H3224 B54 1970, the third part is an alphanumeric combination.
+Read the next part of your shelfmark to narrow down further.
+After the first two lines, each line of the shelfmark may contain letters, an alphanumeric combination, a decimal number, or a year.
+The third part of our shelfmark PS 3505.H3224 B54 1973 has an alphanumeric combination.

-Read the letter alphabetically and the number as a decimal:
+Read the letter alphabetically and the number as a decimal, so:

 .H3224 = H + .3224

-The fourth part is also an alphanumeric combination, so read it the same way.
-This will help you find your book among others on the same shelf.
+The fourth part is also an alphanumeric, so read it similarly to the previous line.
+This will allow you to locate your book among others on the same shelf.

 Remember: